WebexCC-SA/LAB-2308/docs/task5.md

 loadem()
 </script>

-!!! tip "Please submit the form below with your Attendee ID in 3 digits long format (e.g. if your attendee ID is 51, please enter 051) and click Save.
+!!! tip "Please submit the form below with your Attendee ID in 2 digits long format (e.g. example 01 or 10 or 20) and click Save.
 All configuration items in the lab guide will be renamed with that prefix."

     <script>
     document.forms["attendee-form"][0].value = localStorage.getItem("POD") || "";